 PWP is investing in several capital projects that would help to not only replenish our local water levels, but create sustainable alternative water sources

 - Arroyo Seco Canyon would stabilize our water levels by bringing in local water to replenish our groundwater

-- Reclaimed water would help offset the use of drinking water for irrigation and cooling processes at nearby hospitals and commercial/industrial buildings
+- Recycled Water would help offset the use of drinking water for irrigation and cooling processes at nearby hospitals and commercial/industrial buildings